AniSundar18/AniSundar18.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi there!, I'm Anirudh!"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+# Hi there!, I'm Anirudh!

 I am currently pursuing a Master's in Computer Science at the University of Wisconsin-Madison.